spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate.md

     if (! $this->hasSufficientFundsToSubtractAmount($amount) {
         $this->recordThat(new AccountLimitHit($amount));

-        // persist this so the record event gets persisted
+        // persist the aggregate so the record event gets persisted
         $this->persist();

         throw CouldNotSubtractMoney::notEnoughFunds($amount);